Button Text

 Winter

-Winter in Malta is mild, making it a popular choice to escape the cold weather for some winter sun.
-The temperatures in December are around 17°C, whilst January and February are only slightly cooler, at about 15°C. Winter is also the wettest time of the year with the average rainfall at 90mm.
-The island receives around 5 to 6 hours of sunshine during this time.
+Winter in Malta is mild, making the island a popular destination for travellers seeking to escape colder climates.
+In December, temperatures hover around 17°C, and in January and February, they drop slightly to around 15°C. This is also the wettest time of the year, with average rainfall reaching 90mm.
+Despite this, Malta still enjoys about 5 to 6 hours of sunshine each day during winter.

 Spring / Autumn